cname87/project-perform-mono/frontend/e2e/readme.md

 A page module exists for each page.

-A get page function is exported which returns the root and other components that appear on the page, along with any necessary helper functions.
+A get page function is exported which returns the elements in the root and other components that appear on the page (see below), along with any necessary helper functions.

-The components need to be on the DOM when an action is called, i.e. only call the get dashboard page function when the dashboard page is being displayed.

 ## Elements modules

 An elements module exists for each component.

 A get elements function is exported which returns all needed elements that appear on the component.

-The elements need to be on the DOM when an action is called, i.e. only call the get component function when that component is being displayed.